-For those looking for adventure, the thrills and spills of white-water rafting on Tana River (Sagana) offers class II to V rafting, only an hour’s drive from Nairobi.
+For those looking for adventure, the thrills and spills of Kenya white water rafting , the white-water rafting on Tana River (Sagana) offers class II to V rafting and is only an hour’s drive from Nairobi.

 The Tana River (also known as the Sagana River ) is the biggest in Kenya, with intense rapids that make it an ultimate location for intrepid white water enthusiasts.
 It can be done as a day trip or an overnight-er, depending how much time you have to spare and how many times you want to tackle the rapids.